Show me the Evidence

 Share Your Feedback

 With Show me the Evidence, CIHR is aiming to provide an in-depth look at some of the research we fund and how the research results are being applied.
 Through videos, links and the researcher's own words, these stories offer a glimpse of how health research works.
 But the stories on this site are just the beginning of the conversation.
-The publication is intended to break down the barrier between researchers and the general public to provide a forum for researchers wanting to share additional information on their projects.
-We want to hear what you think about it.
-We will collect reader feedback via email, Twitter and Facebook and share it in the space below.
+The publication is intended to break down the barrier between researchers and the general public.
+It provides a forum for researchers wanting to share additional information on their projects and for members of the public wanting to comment and ask questions about research.

 We received numerous comments on the Show me the Evidence Facebook page in response to the story and video describing Dr. Shoo Lee’s work to improve neonatal care in Canada.
 Many readers described their experiences with neonatal intensive care units and shared heartfelt stories describing the birth of now adult sons and daughters.